 Clean your walls about once a month, as necessary, though depending on your climate and weather, that number could be higher or lower.
 If you tend to keep your windows open in the spring and summer, particularly if your area has heavy pollen, cleanings should probably be increased to every week.
 If you have children with sticky fingers, make sure to do regular spot checks to clean up problem areas before they set in.
 Pay attention to the corners in particularly, along both the ceiling and the floor, and remove any cobwebs You can wrap adhesive tape (duct tape works well) around an old paint roller for a helpful tool.
 A vacuum with attachments can make the job even easier.

-Sweep hardwood and tile floors weekly to prevent dirt accumulating and getting ground into the floor.
+For tile and hardwood floor cleaning, sweep weekly to prevent dirt from accumulating and getting ground into the floor.
 Meanwhile, carpets and rugs should be vacuumed about every week.
 Industry professionals also recommend scheduling professional cleanings every 3 to 6 months.
-Carpets and rugs serve as a natural filter for allergens and bacteria, but over time they can be filled up, making them less effective.
+Carpets and rugs serve as a natural filter for dust and dirt, but over time they can be filled up, making them less effective.
 A professional service like Chem-Dry can renew your carpets, making them look like they did when they were new and keeping them fresh and your home more healthy.

 Living Room / Den